-Google Groups have been used by some as an outcome for sharing inboxes for teams, but nowadays there are plenty other options.
+Using Google Groups in Gmail is not possible.
+It has been used as an outcome for sharing inboxes for teams, but nowadays there are plenty other options.
 Originally created for online forums, Google Groups has ended up been used as some sort of “shared inbox”, in which a Group of people receive the same messages at the same time without needing to share an email account and a password.

 This used to be reasonable when there were no alternative to shared inbox in Gmail.
 However, today other tools go far beyond Google Groups e and also make it much simpler for companies.